Early Clocks

 Sundials

-By Edward Coolinge, 1625
+Edward Coolinge, dated 1625

-London Sundial
+London Sundial By

-Above.
-A 400-year-old London sundial, possibly made by the London Mathematical Instrument Maker, Edward Coolinge.
-Signed E.C and dated 1625, this wonderfully interesting early sundial was made during one of the most historically important years in the history of the British Monarchy.
+Signed E.C and dated 1625, this wonderfully interesting early small 'windowsill' sundial was made during one of the most historically important years in the history of the British Monarchy.
 The dial was made in the same year as when the King of England, Scotland and Ireland, James VI and I, died on the 27th of March 1625 and was succeeded to the throne by his second son, Charles I on the same day.
 Following his succession Charles I, married Henrietta Maria, daughter of the King of France on the 1st of May 1625, by proxy at Notre Dame and in person at Canterbury the following month.
 This succession would eventually have devastating consequences throughout the entire land as an unpopular King Charles would go on to steer England into a brutal and bloody civil war which ultimately lead to his own death when he was executed outside the banqueting hall in Whitehall on the 30th January 1649.
 Recent investigations and research into the EC' dial by Dr John Davis of the British Sundial Society (BSS), found the dial hour numerals (inward facing) are punched rather than engraved as is common on these early dials.
 The small stars for the half-hours are also punched and the cross-pattée for noon is formed from two punched ‘I’s at right angles and denotes this dial was made by a professional Mathematical Instrument Maker as apposed to clockmaker as sets of punches were expensive and was far more time consuming to execute.
 The angles of the hour lines relative to the noon line were also measured by Dr John Davis who found them to be a latitude of 51.6° and comparable to the best mathematical instrument makers of the period – to a London latitude.
 Edward Coolinge has been identified as the possible maker for the EC',1625 sundial.
 This is by no means certain but since Edward Coolinge is the only London Mathematical Instrument Maker with those initials currently known to have worked at the right period - it makes him a very strong and the only realistic candidate as the dials possible maker.
 Click here to see my full article which is shown alongside historic high quality images.
 Private collection, Photographed by Lee Borrett.

 Charles I